NAB arrests Paragon City director

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Moreover, in 2013, all TMA approved housing schemes were transferred to the Lahore Development Authority (LDA), however, the record of Paragon Housing Scheme was intentionally not shifted to the LDA by the accused persons, NAB said.
+Moreover, in 2013, all TMA approved housing schemes were transferred to Lahore Development Authority (LDA), however, the record of Paragon Housing Scheme was intentionally not shifted to LDA by the accused persons, the NAB said.

+Paragon City Housing Society has so far no approval from LDA, thus, its Director Qaiser Amin Butt being the beneficial owner is running the said housing scheme unlawfully.

 Furthermore, the bureau had arrested Muneer Zia and Umar Zia, brothers of Paragon City Chief Executive Officer (CEO) Nadeem Zia.
 However, Nadeem Zia is still at large and most probably has fled the country.

-Moreover, in 2013, all TMA approved housing schemes were transferred to the Lahore Development Authority (LDA), however, the record of Paragon Housing Scheme was intentionally not shifted to the LDA by the accused persons, NAB said.
+Moreover, in 2013, all TMA approved housing schemes were transferred to Lahore Development Authority (LDA), however, the record of Paragon Housing Scheme was intentionally not shifted to LDA by the accused persons, the NAB said.

+Paragon City Housing Society has so far no approval from LDA, thus, its Director Qaiser Amin Butt being the beneficial owner is running the said housing scheme unlawfully.

 Furthermore, the bureau had arrested Muneer Zia and Umar Zia, brothers of Paragon City Chief Executive Officer (CEO) Nadeem Zia.
 However, Nadeem Zia is still at large and most probably has fled the country.